mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/decision-rules/delete.md

 ---
 # Delete a decision rule {#delete-decision-rule}

 It may occasionally be necessary to remove (DELETE) a decision rule.
-Only decision rules that you create in the tenant container may be deleted.
-This is done by performing a DELETE request to the [!DNL Offer Library] API using the instance ID of the decision rule you wish to delete.
+This is done by performing a DELETE request to the [!DNL Offer Library] API using the `id` of the decision rule you wish to delete.

 **API format**